Skip to main content

 1. Update Your Geodesic Dockerfile

-Add the following environment variables to your Geodesic Dockerfile to configure AWS authentication settings:
+Add the following environment variables to your Geodesic Dockerfile to configure the default identity:

 # Atmos auth configuration